BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

 !!!
 Note
     - :sun: **Fully automated migration** – These steps are reliably migrated without issues in most cases.
       You usually don’t need to take any action.
-However, certain rarely used or non-standard formats (e.g., run events or math variables (now called placeholders)) may not migrate correctly if they deviate from the common structure.
+However, certain rarely used or non-standard formats (e.g., run events (now called actions) or math variables (now called placeholders)) may not migrate correctly if they deviate from the common structure.
     - :white_sun_cloud: **Automated migration with known limitations** – These steps are generally migrated automatically, especially for straightforward cases.
 However, there are known edge cases that cannot be detected or handled automatically.
 You should review these steps and be prepared to make manual adjustments where needed.